blakeashleyjr/blakeashleyjr.com/content/posts/elephant-my-plaintext-life-os/index.md

 It is practical:

     - It is interoperable and readable anywhere.
 I do not have to rely on any company or tool to access my thoughts, memories, and ideas.

     - It is fast and light.
 I can open this text file on any operable computer on the planet.
 I do not need to wait on things to load.
 A decade's worth of thoughts take up almost no space at all.

     - I do not need to be connected to the internet.

     - I have much more control over my favorite text editor (VSCode) than I would any other app.

 It is philosophical:

     - Apps enforce a philsophy by definition.
 They are taking my input and organizing them in a specific and opininated way.
 That can be great, especially if I built the app or the app maker thinks a lot like me.
 I want freedom.
 I want to be able to customize my templates and system at will, without enforcing that change on the past.

     - Apps usually control my data.
-Without special precautions, I could lose my work in the event a company goes out of business, changes their policies, decides they don't like me, or misunderstands me.
+Without special precautions, I could lose my work in the event a company goes out of business, changes their policies, decides they don't like me, misunderstands me.

     - Plain-text is easily private.
 I control where these files go.
 I can encrypt them without much trouble.
 I don't have to give a company access to the most private records of my life.

     - Plain-text is simple.
 I have a problem with over-complicating systems.
 There is only so much you can complicate with plain-text.

     - I want to focus on words.
 Words represent ideas, thoughts, dreams, memories, or plans.
 I want as little as possible between my brain and words.

 *I plan diving into this more in other posts.*